Loading...

 telnet 192.168.0.42 23

 Telnet is plaintext and not suitable for secure administration.
-In modern workflows, it is most commonly used to confirm that a TCP port is reachable and a service is listening.
+In modern workflows, the common use is to confirm that a TCP port is reachable and a service is listening.

 Trying 192.168.0.42...